Skip to content

 If you consistently struggle to wake your newborn or your newborn rarely seems alert and active, please contact your pediatrician.

-How long should newborn naps be?
+How long should newborn naps be?anchor

 There really isn’t a “should be” when it comes to newborn naps.
 It’s completely normal (and developmentally appropriate) for naps to be anywhere between 20-120 minutes during those first few months.